 Post testing, the next step is on-site scrutiny of all manufacturing processes for RoHS compliance.
 The auditing process involves an inspection of the goods, a quality management system, etc. Some auditing companies perform yearly follow-ups, including sampling, to ensure compliance.

 Once the auditing process reaches successful completion, a RoHS certificate is granted.
 It is also termed as a Certificate of conformity or Declaration of Conformity.

 RoHS certificate remains valid for five years.
 Re-certification becomes necessary if the products undergo multiple changes in terms of raw Material, design, or sourcing procedures.

 EPR plan refers to a producer's implementation plan.
 Under this plan, the producer provides a comprehensive scheme to meet its Extended Producer Responsibility for accomplishing targets and briefs out the method for accumulation and mobilization of e-waste generated.
 The EPR plan seeks;

-Declaration on ROHS compliance and submission of documentation in this context Before applying for EPR authorization with the Central Pollution Control Board, the applicant must cover all these points, including the declaration on RoHS compliances in the EPR action plan.
+Declaration on ROHS compliance and submission of paper works in this context Before applying for EPR authorization with the Central Pollution Control Board, the applicant must cover all these points, including the declaration on RoHS compliances in the EPR action plan.
 It is also evident that the applicant must obtain a RoHC certificate beforehand prior to the drafting of the EPR plan.